Single Round-trip Hierarchical ORAM via Succinct Indices: Data Structures

-Let $\Phi_l = \{ v \mid (v,\_)\in T_l\}$ denote the set of logical addresses at level $l$. \historical maintains each set $\Phi_l$, for $l\in [L]$, in a compressed indexed dictionary (see Section \ref{sec:indexed}).
-As access patterns typically have low entropy, for example, access patterns in file systems are highly sequential \cite{oprea2007integrity}, the sets are compressible.
-Regardless, our choice of encoding has good worst-case behaviour, as we demonstrate below.
+\rankoram combines \hierarchical with a client-side data structure \historical.
+Let $S_l = \{ a \mid (a,\square)\in T_l\}$ denote the set of logical addresses at level~$l$ in a \hierarchical. \historical maintains each set $S_l$, for $l\in [L-1]$, in a compressed indexed dictionary (as defined in Section \ref{sec:indexed}).
+As access patterns typically have low entropy, for example, access patterns in file systems are highly sequential~\cite{oprea2007integrity}, the sets are compressible.